Patrick Kanyuka: Swindon Town

 He signed for Swindon Town on 21 January 2008 until the end of the season after being released by Queens Park Rangers.
-Kanyuka made his Swindon debut in the 1–0 win at Luton Town, he played the whole game despite being kicked in the forehead by former QPR team mate Paul Furlong, an injury that required many stitches and forced him to miss Swindon's next game.
+Kanyuka made his Swindon debut in the 1–0 win at Luton Town, he played the whole game despite being kicked in the forehead by former QPR teammate Paul Furlong, an injury that required many stitches and forced him to miss Swindon's next game.
 He was released at the end of the season, having scored once against Bristol Rovers in 20 league appearances.

 Motherwell trial & Northampton Town

 On 21 July 2009, Scottish Premier League club Motherwell handed the defender a trial, however he later signed for League Two team Northampton Town on an initial three-month deal during October 2009 after a successful trial.

 CFR Cluj & FC Unirea Alba Iulia loan

 In January 2010 after impressing during pre-season Kanyuka was signed by CFR Cluj.
 He joined Unirea Alba Iulia on loan in August.